wixtoolset/wix4-archive/src/chm/documents/wixui/dialog_reference/WixUI_advanced.html.md

 1. A property with an Id named <b>ApplicationFolderName</b> and a value set to a string that represents the default folder name.
 This property is used to form the default installation location.

     For a per-machine installation, the default installation location will be [ProgramFilesFolder][ApplicationFolderName] and the user will be able to change it in the setup UI.
-For a per-user installation, the default installation location will be [LocalAppDataFolder]Apps\[ApplicationFolderName] and the user will not be able to change it in the setup UI.
+For a per-user installation, the default installation location will be [AppDataFolder]Apps\[ApplicationFolderName] and the user will not be able to change it in the setup UI.

     For example: